Cfm To Liters Per Min

 LPM = CFM * 28.3168

 This formula provides a direct and straightforward conversion.
-However, as mentioned earlier, several factors can influence the accuracy of this conversion, especially when dealing with gases.
+Still, as mentioned earlier, several factors can influence the accuracy of this conversion, especially when dealing with gases.

 Factors Affecting Accuracy: Pressure and Temperature

 The ideal gas law states that the volume of a gas is directly proportional to its temperature and inversely proportional to its pressure.
-This means that changes in temperature and pressure will affect the actual volume of gas, and consequently, the accuracy of the CFM to LPM conversion.
+What this tells us is changes in temperature and pressure will affect the actual volume of gas, and consequently, the accuracy of the CFM to LPM conversion.

 • Temperature: Higher temperatures lead to increased gas volume, while lower temperatures cause a decrease in volume.
 This implies that a CFM measurement taken at a high temperature will result in a higher LPM value after conversion than a CFM measurement taken at a low temperature, even if the mass flow rate remains constant.